lepture/safe/docs/index.rst

 Developer Guide
 ---------------

-Here is the API reference for mistune.
+Here is the API reference for safe.

 .. module:: safe